Our schools should be fully funded.

 Inadequate Federal Funding

-Mandated special education services are underfunded by the federal government, leaving the district to cover most of these costs through local taxes.
+Mandated special education services are underfunded by the government, leaving the district to cover most of these costs through local taxes.

 Limited Budget Flexibility